So which base layer is going to suit my needs best?

 At Action Outdoors we offer synthetic baselayers from Arc'Teryx, Rab, Paramo and Tilley.

-The yarns in this group are derived from natural sources, with Merino Wool being the main fibre used but Silk is still a viable alternative.
+The yarns in this group are derived from natural sources, with Merino Wool being the main fibre used.

 For - Merino in particular is more resistant to odour, so may be more suitable on longer trips with limited washing facilities.